Joining the military is one of the greatest adventures you will experience. But life changes significantly once you enlist.

-One common experience many military members have is that they are earning more money than they have ever earned before, and there is no one telling them how to manage it.
+One common experience many military members have is that they are earning more money than they have ever earned before — and there is no one telling them how to manage it.

-Money Management Tips for the New Recruit
+Money-Management Tips for New Recruits

-If there is one key to financial success, it is this: spend less than you earn.
-There is no way to achieve wealth, or even a comfortable standard of living, if you cannot follow that single rule.
+If there is one key to financial success, it is this: Spend less than you earn.
+There is no way to achieve wealth or even reach a comfortable standard of living if you cannot follow that single rule.

-You can set up a budget with a notebook and paper, or use a software program such as You Need a Budget to help you create and track a budget.
+You can set up a budget with a notebook and paper or use a software program such as you need a budget to help you create and track a budget.

 You should keep it in a regular savings account so you have access to it quickly, but you shouldn’t use the funds for things like pizza and beer.
 It should only be used for emergencies.

 Be careful with credit cards.
 Credit cards are good when used as a tool, but they can get you into a lot of trouble very quickly if you are not careful.
 Learn how credit cards and debit cards work and learn about the pros and cons of using credit cards.
 Be sure to only charge as much as you can pay off each month.

 Build a good credit score.
 Responsible use of credit and credit cards can help you establish a good credit score and save you thousands of dollars later in life, because you will be able to obtain loans at more favorable interest rates.
 When I was in the military, a friend bought a car at almost 20% interest because he didn’t have good credit.
-That cost him several thousand dollars more over the life of the loan than it should have cost.
+That cost him several thousand dollars more during the life of the loan than it should have cost.
 That is several thousand you can use for more important things.

-Bonus tip: How to handle a military bonus
+Bonus Tip: How to Handle a Military Bonus

 Many new recruits or reenlisting veterans will receive a bonus.
 There are a lot of things you can do with your bonus, but before you spend it, remember this: you can only spend it once.
 It is common to think of all the things you can do with the money and then trick yourself into believing you can do all of them.